 Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 There are many ways to join together pages for a card or booklet.
 Hand sewing your binding is a creative way to add a personal touch while providing a sturdy join for your pages.
-Hand sewing a binding is easier than you think and only requires a few basic materials.
+Hand sewing a binding is easier than you think, and it only requires a few basic materials.

-- Your card or booklet materials (cover and pages)
+- Your card or booklet materials (cover and pages).

 - Strong thread - waxed macrame thread is a good choice, but many materials will work.